 On being asked about the legality of such poker rooms that are proposed to be installed, Suresh said that the existing precedents have successfully convinced the Radisson Blu and other locations to lease out their properties.
 He further added that IPA would approach the courts in case there is any discrepancy from the police or other local authorities.

-IPA has been at the forefront of approaching courts to achieve recognition for poker in India as a game of skill rather than chance.
+IPA has been at the forefront of approaching courts to achieve recognition for poker as a game of skill rather than chance.
 In the past, IPA has received court orders from the Kolkata and Bengaluru High Courts that have directed police and other authorities to not interfere in poker games.

 Last year the IPA had also filed a petition in the Gujarat High Court seeking a ruling that poker is a game of skill.
 Subsequently, three other clubs also filed similar petitions in the same high court.
 The petitions are still pending in court, having been adjourned multiple times.
 The cases are currently likely to come up for hearing later in June.